Briefpoint

 Step 2: Conflict Check

 The information from the contact form is automatically fed into your firm’s conflict check system.
 If no conflicts are identified, the process moves to the next step.
-If a conflict is found, an automated response informs the client that the firm cannot represent them due to a conflict of interest.

 Step 3: Intake Questionnaire